Fairfax Property Division Attorney

 Marital vs. Separate Property

 Only marital assets are subject to distribution.
 The separate assets of each spouse are returned to the spouse who acquired them.
 The marital assets are valued and a percentage is assigned to each spouse.
-The starting point for division of property is 50/50 but many factors can alter those percentages.
+The starting point for the division of property is 50/50 but many factors can alter those percentages.
 The key dates are the date of the marriage and the date of the separation.
-Assets are considered marital if they acquired after marriage but before separation; otherwise they’re considered separate assets.
-In some cases it can be hard to tell.
+Assets are considered marital if they are acquired after marriage but before separation; otherwise, they’re considered separate assets.
+In some cases, it can be hard to tell.
 For example, often spouses will contribute their pre-marital money to the down payment of a home.

-Separate Assets: In addition to premarital assets and post-separation acquisitions; gifts and inheritances during marriage are also considered separate and belong to the spouse they were given to.
+Separate Assets: In addition to premarital assets and post-separation acquisitions; gifts and inheritances during the marriage are also considered separate and belong to the spouse they were given to.

 Marital assets: The starting point is the equity in the home and the current bank accounts.
-Retirement benefits, pensions and annuities are usually marital assets too even though they don’t vest until retirement age.
+Retirement benefits, pensions, and annuities are usually marital assets too even though they don’t vest until retirement age.
 Often, a special court document called a QDRO (a qualified domestic relations order) will be prepared for retirement benefits to determine the present value.
 An interest in a business is also a likely marital asset.

 Hybrid Assets: Some assets are part separate and part marital.
 These assets can be complicated to value.
 Our firm knows how to work around the complications and determine the correct separation value.

-Marital debts: It’s also important to figure which debts are separate and which ones are marital.
+Marital debts: It’s also important to figure out which debts are separate and which ones are marital.
 Who is liable for each debt is a key factor in any property division case.